voidwarranties/MALMan/README.md

             "max-procs" => 1
         ))
     )

+OR FOR DEBIAN:

+    fastcgi.server += (
+        "/MALMan" =>
+    	((
+    	    "socket" => "/tmp/MALMan-fcgi.sock",
+       		"bin-path" => "/usr/local/share/webapps/MALMan/MALMan.debian6.fcgi",
+        	"check-local" => "disable",
+        	"max-procs" => 1

+    	))
+	)

+3. enable the new config: lighttpd-enable-mod fastcgi-MALMan
+4. change owner of the files to www-data: chown www-data:www-data /usr/local/share/webapps/MALMan -R
+4. restart lighttpd: service lighttpd restart
+5. you can find your website at http://localhost/MALMan.fcgi (or using the ip / a linked domain if hosted remotely)

 Beware that you can only run one fastcgi.server instance, so if you are already running a fastcgi app you have to append MALMan to the fastcgi.server instance: